Round Top (Alpine County, California): Geology

 Round Top is the remnant of a volcano that formed in the Miocene epoch, which lasted from c.
 23 million years ago to c.
 5 million years ago.
 Most of the mountain's vertical height consists of an intrusive volcanic plug formed of basaltic andesite.
 This intrusive structure formed under the volcano's surface as subsurface magma gradually cooled and solidified.
 Approximately 3,000 feet is exposed by the northern wall of Summit City canyon, which forms the south face of the mountain.
 A strong magnetic anomaly in the vicinity indicates that this plug further extends far below the canyon floor.
 The upper layers of the mountain are made up of extrusive rocks, which formed at the surface.
 A succession of lava flows form the bulk of these upper layers.
 Some solidified mudflows are also present.
 The rock that forms Round Top was more resistant to erosion than other strata of the volcano.
 Eventually, over a geologic time scale, these other strata wore away, revealing the erosion-resistant remnants which make up the mountain that remains today.
+It has a flank lava dome, called Elephants Back.